 Relieved but not wanting to take any further chances, the man reached down unconcerned with the tiles.
-He grabbed the sword, placed it in his scabbard, gathered the map and the torch, and scampered out of the room lest he be incorrect in his assessment that the room no longer posed a threat.
+He grabbed the sword, placed it in his scabbard, gathered the map and torch, and then scampered out of the room before anything else could go wrong.

-He smirked and pushed his glasses further up his face with his index finger and flashed a wry smile.
-“My name is Gregory Sole, yes, the paranormal expert Gregory Sole.”
+He smirked, pushed his glasses further up his face with his index finger, and flashed a wry smile.
+“My name is Gregory Sole, yes, the Gregory Sole, the famed kishef-mahker.”